julien-boudry/Condorcet/Docs/VotingMethods.md

 ### Result tie-breaking<!-- {docsify-ignore} -->
 Unless explicitly stated otherwise in the details below, no tie-breaking is added to methods, we kept them pure.
-The results are therefore likely to contain ties in some ranks.
-Which according to the algorithms is more or less frequent, but always tends to become less likely in proportion to the size of the election.
+The results are, therefore, likely to contain ties in some ranks.
+Which, according to the algorithms, is more or less frequent but always tends to become less likely in proportion to the size of the election.

 ### Tie into a vote rank<!-- {docsify-ignore} -->
 Unless you have prohibited ties yourself or via a filter (CondorcetPHP >= 1.8), the votes are therefore likely to contain ties on certain ranks.
 In principle, this does not particularly disturb Condorcet's methods, since they are based on the Pairwise.